ucla-oarc-web/WebBlocks/doc/module/entity/Blockquote.md

 element.

 By default, a blockquote will stretch to fit the full width of its container.
-However, the optional `callout` CSS class can be added to create a smaller, more compact style that will allow wrapped text for quotes that are intended to be "callout" quotes dropped throughout a body of text (see the second usage above).
+However, the optional `callout` CSS class can be added to create a alternate style that, combined with grid sizing classes and the float utility classes, will allow wrapped text for quotes that are intended to be "callout" quotes dropped throughout a body of text (see the second usage above).

 The `text-right` CSS class can be applied to the containing `figure` or `blockquote` element to the align the contents of the blockquote to the right.